akamai/terraform-provider-akamai/docs/resources/gtm_asmap.md

 * `domain` - GTM Domain name for the AS Map.
 * `name` - A descriptive label for the AS map.
 Properties set up for asmapping can use this as reference.
-* `default_datacenter` - A placeholder for all other AS zones, AS IDs not found in these AS zones.
+* `default_datacenter` - A placeholder for all other AS zones not found in these AS zones.
   * `datacenter_id` - A unique identifier for an existing data center in the domain.
   * `nickname` - A descriptive label for all other AS zones, up to 128 characters.